Welcome to Mark Palermo's home page. Musician, journalist,

 The best lack all conviction, while the worst are full of passionate intensity."
 W.B.Yeats

-not become a monster.
-And when you look into an abyss, the abyss also looks into you.
+should see to it that in the process he does not become a monster.
+And when you look into an abyss, the abyss also looks into

 Friedrich Nietzche

 "No triumph of peace can equal the armed triumph of war."
-Theorore Roosevelt

-"For the last fifty years we've been supporting right-wing governments, and that is a puzzlement to me...
-I don't understand
+"For the last fifty years we've been supporting right-wing

-dictatorships or are tolerant towards them."
+even when we have a liberal President, we support fascist dictatorships or are tolerant towards them."
 William Shirer

 The great and invigorating influences in American life have been the unorthodox: the people who challenge an existing institution

 of way of life, or say and so things that make people think.
+William O. Douglas

-"War may sometimes be a necessary evil.
+a necessary evil.
 But no matter how necessary, it is always an evil, never a good.
+We will not learn how to live together

-We will not learn how to live together in peace by killing each other's children. " President Jimmy Carter
+in peace by killing each other's children. " President Jimmy Carter

-"The character structure of modern man, who reproduces a six-thousand-year-old
+"The character structure of modern man, who reproduces a six-thousand-year-old patriarchal authoritarian culture is typified

-patriarchal authoritarian culture is typified by characterological armoring against his inner nature and against the social
+by characterological armoring against his inner nature and against the social misery which surrounds him.
+This characterolgical

-misery which surrounds him.
-This characterolgical armoring of the character is the basis of isolation, indigence, craving
+armoring of the character is the basis of isolation, indigence, craving for authority, fear of responsibility, mystic longing,

-for authority, fear of responsibility, mystic longing, sexual misery, and neurotically impotent rebelliousness."
+sexual misery, and neurotically impotent rebelliousness."
 Wilhelm Reich

-"As a result of thousands of years of social and educational warping, the masses of the people have become biologically
+"As a result of thousands of years of social and educational warping,

-rigid and incapable of freedom.
-They are no longer capable of organizing a peaceful living-together."
-The Mass Psychology
+the masses of the people have become biologically rigid and incapable of freedom.
+They are no longer capable of organizing

-of Fascism, Wilhelm Reich
+a peaceful living-together."
+The Mass Psychology of Fascism, Wilhelm Reich

 "I see in the near future a crisis approaching that unnerves me and causes me to tremble for the safety of my country.
 As